snusnumrick/karate/README.md

 5.  **Stripe Setup (Optional for Local):**
     - Create a Stripe account at [stripe.com](https://stripe.com).
     - Obtain your Publishable Key and Secret Key and add them to `.env`.
-    - For webhook testing locally, you might need the Stripe CLI.
+    - For webhook testing locally, install the Stripe CLI (`brew install stripe/stripe-cli/stripe`).
 Set a webhook secret in `.env`.
+Use `stripe listen --forward-to localhost:<PORT>/api/webhooks/stripe` to forward events.
 6.  **Resend Setup (Optional for Local):**
     - Create a Resend account at [resend.com](https://resend.com).
     - Obtain an API Key and add it to `.env`.